For all of our latest news please click here or on the NEWS link at the top of the page.

 Who is it for?

-We aim to work on a range of projects that benefit organisations in the Shirley area including: nurseries, care homes, young people, food banks, local charities and our local community groups including the BBGA (Boys Brigade and Girls Association).
+Anybody!
+It’s mainly for men living in the Shirley area.
+Some events might include younger folks and women, but it’s mainly for men.
+We aim to work on a range of projects that benefit organisations in the Shirley area including: nurseries, care homes, old people, young people, local charities and our local community groups.

 How to join in: